Tour editing mode

 Also, you can enter editing mode when editing tour assets, by pressing “Edit tour”:

 Captions are completely optional, but can be used to improve usability of the tour.
-For example, they can describe what room type it is and how big it is, e.g. “Dining room (8,87 m2)”
+For example, they can describe a room type and how big it is, e.g. “Dining room (8,87 m2)”

-Starting position is a point, where user will be located when loading the tour.
-Set automatically, when tour assembling is complete.
-You can change it manually, by clicking on “Set starting position”.
+Starting position is a point, where the user will be located when loading the tour.
+It is set automatically, when tour assembling is complete.
+You can change it manually, by going to the required point and clicking on “Start tour here”.
+“Start tour here” will also overwrite the default tour cover you can see in your tour list.
+If you want to change tour cover manually, turn the camera the way you want to and press “Create tour cover”.

 You may record a route in the editing mode and play it later in view mode.
 Camera will travel across the space as if it is a live person controlling the movement, including both movement and rotation of the camera.
 When the route will reach its final point it will start again from the beginning.
 You may use this feature to show the tour on screen automatically or to make a quick showcase of main features of the space.

-To start recording, press “Record route” and the recording will start immediately.
+To start recording, press the “Record route” icon on the top of the screen and go to your starting position.
+Press “Start recording”, the recording will start immediately.

-Start navigating through the tour.
-We suggest to use keyboard for more fluid movement: WASD buttons to move around and IJKL buttons to rotate the camera.
-To make smooth 180 degree turns you can use corresponding buttons in the toolbar: “Turn back clockwise/counterclockwise”
+Start moving through the tour.
+We suggest using a keyboard for more fluid movement: WASD buttons to move around and IJKL buttons to rotate the camera.
+To make smooth 180 degree turns you can use corresponding buttons on the sides of the screen.

 Tour options contain some of the color and minimap setting you may change to your taste.
 You may press colored icons to change colors and transparency in RGBa space or use direct input (first three numbers define color, fourth number define transparency).